favouritefavil/Loan-Portfolio-Risk-Monitoring-Credit-Risk-Analysis/README.md

 ## Key Insights

 **1. The portfolio carries $4bn in gross loss exposure on a 20% default rate.**
 At $19bn in total exposure, a 1-percentage-point change in the default rate is worth approximately $194M in losses.
-Segment-level monitoring is not optional at this scale — it is a loss prevention strategy.
+Segment-level monitoring is not optional at this scale,it is a loss prevention strategy.

-**2. Credit grade is the strongest single risk predictor — by a wide margin.**
+**2. Credit grade is the strongest single risk predictor by a wide margin.**
 The 44-point spread from Grade A (6%) to Grade G (50%) is larger than the combined spread of all other segmentation variables.
 No other single characteristic separates borrowers as clearly as the assigned credit grade.

 **3. The highest default rate segments are not the largest loss generators.**
 Grade G defaults at 50% but generates just $0.1bn in losses.
-Grade C defaults at 22% but generates $1.3bn — the most of any grade.
+Grade C defaults at 22% but generates $1.3bn, the most of any grade.
 The same pattern holds for DTI and income.
 Rate risk and dollar loss risk are different problems requiring different management responses.

 **4. Debt consolidation is the portfolio's single largest financial risk.**
-One loan purpose — 58% of the portfolio — generates $2.7bn in loss exposurees.
+One loan purpose, 58% of the portfolio, generates $2.7bn in loss exposurees.
 That is more than three times the next largest category.
 The portfolio's financial health is structurally dependent on how well debt consolidation borrowers perform.

 **5. The 2015–2016 period was a genuine stress event.**
 Both the default rate trend and the loss exposure trend spike in the same window.
 This was not a data artefact.
 Default rates reached approximately 27–28% before declining through 2018, confirming a period of material portfolio deterioration.

 **6. Low-DTI borrowers generate more dollar loss than High-DTI borrowers.**
 The Low-DTI band holds 60% of all loans and $11.5bn in exposure.
-At a 17% default rate, it still generates $2.1bn in losses — more than the High-DTI band at $0.2bn.
+At a 17% default rate, it still generates $2.1bn in losses ,more than the High-DTI band at $0.2bn.
 Volume at scale turns even below-average default rates into large absolute losses.

 ---